-The Workforce Innovation and Opportunity Act (WIOA) of 2014 defines the required activities authorized for the one-stop Operator role and delivery of career, training and business services.
+The Workforce Innovation and Opportunity Act (WIOA) of 2014 defines the required activities authorized for the one-stop Operator role and delivery of career, training and business services as they coordinate and work in tandem with other WIOA-funded partners.
+The partners come together to address the current economic needs within EGR-2.
 Respondents are encouraged to read the Act to understand the scope of authorized activities.